city

 Retaining Wall Cost by Size and Height

-To compare the cost of different materials for your retaining wall, you can use square footage.
-To find the total square footage, just multiply the length of the wall by its height.
+Consider the dimensions and required structural strength to calculate your retaining wall costs accurately.
+To find the total square footage, simply multiply the length of the wall by its height.

 The price of a retaining wall depends on two things: where it's located and how much support it needs.
 No two walls are alike, so before you can accurately compare costs, you need to understand the purpose of your wall and make sure it will be able to withstand the required amount of force.
 Here are common stone retaining wall costs per square foot: